How to Throw Disc Golf Farther

 Disc Selection is Important

 The best thing to do is adjust and consider a disc with lesser speed, fade, and possibly weight.
 To achieve the distance, you need to practice with different discs and find out what suits you.
-And I say that lots of practice is required and you need to spend some time looking for the correct disc that will give you that maximum distance.
+Plenty of practice and finding the right disc are essential for achieving maximum distance.

 Mastering Different Type of Shots